List of prime numbers: Lists of primes by type

 Below are listed the first prime numbers of many named forms and types.
 More details are in the article for the name. n is a natural number (including 0) in the definitions.

 Balanced primes

-Primes with equal-sized prime gaps above and below them, so that they are equal to the arithmetic mean of the nearest primes above and below.
+Balanced primes are primes with equal-sized prime gaps before and after them, making them the arithmetic mean of their next larger and next smaller prime.